ggoltsman/domain_mapper/README.md

-2. A two-column *list* of feature files corresponding to the genome builds referenced in the domain file.
+2. A feature file in gff3 format, corresponding to a specific Human build referenced by the domains fil (e.g. GRCh37), and containing features matching the transcripts in the domains file.
-Each feature file must be in gff3 format and contain the genomic features for a specific Human genome build.
-The first column is the path to the gff3 file, the second column is the build name as it appears in the domain table.
-Example:

-/path/to/Homo_sapiens.GRCh37.87.chr.gff3.gz GRCh37
-/path/to/Homo_sapiens.GRCh38.111.chr.gff3.gz GRCh38